-Zostavax is a vaccine made by pharmaceutical giant Merck, and approved by the U.S. Food and Drug Administration in 2006.
-It is currently the only approved shingles vaccine in the United States, a position that allowed the company to earn as much as $749 million in sales from the vaccine in 2016, according to reports.
+Zostavax is a vaccine made by pharmaceutical giant Merck, and was approved by the U.S. Food and Drug Administration in 2006.
+It was the only approved shingles vaccine in the United States until late 2017, which allowed the company to earn as much as $749 million in sales from the vaccine in 2016, according to reports.

-Generally, according to the FDA, side effects of Zostavax may include:
+According to the FDA, the side effects of Zostavax include:

 - Hives at injection site

 But more serious complications can occur, including stroke, congestive heart failure, autoimmune disorders, hearing loss, vision loss, spinal cord inflammation, and even death.

 Shingles is a viral infection that can cause a painful blistering rash and serious complications, especially for seniors, who are more susceptible to the virus.
 People over the age of 50, patients undergoing cancer treatments, and those with weakened immune systems have an increased risk of developing shingles.
 The rash can develop on the side of the body or the face.
 Serious complications of shingles include loss of vision, pneumonia, hearing loss, brain inflammation, as well as post-herpetic neuralgia (PHN) and death.

 One serious complication associated with shingles — and with the Zostavax vaccine, according to complaints — is post-herpetic neuralgia, or nerve pain and damage caused by the virus.

 Patients with post-herpetic neuralgia suffer burning pain, throbbing, extreme sensitivity, itching, and numbness around the area of skin where the shingles outbreak initially occurred.
 This condition can last long after the shingles blisters clear up, according to Mayo Clinic.

 Those who suffer from post-herpetic neuralgia can also develop depression, fatigue, difficulty sleeping, lack of appetite, or difficulty concentrating.